webboty/Dexter-Wiki/Dexter-USB-Connection.md

 Once the driver is installed, you should see it under Ports, as COM# where # is some number.
 E.g. COM63 in this case.

+On Linux or Mac, from Terminal, `ls /dev/tty*` and then plug in the cable, wait a bit and repeat.
+Whatever showed up new is the correct port.

 ## Linux via 'screen'

 On a Linux (or mac?), from Terminal, the command line:<br>